cavo789/blog/blog/2023/11/03/htaccess/index.md

 ### Disallow listing for directories

-Don't allow the webserver to provide the list of files / folders like a `dir` does.
+Don't allow the web server to provide the list of files / folders like a `dir` does.

 ```apacheconf
 <IfModule mod_autoindex.c>